 If you want to spend the entire day on that beach, you should take enough food and water.
 Unfortunately, there aren't restaurants or other services on the beach itself.

-Fortunately, only 1100 meters away from Cala en Vidrier, you can taste unique Menorca dishes in Es Grau restaurants.
+Fortunately, only 1100 meters from Cala en Vidrier, you can taste unique Menorca dishes in Es Grau restaurants.